pobeng/pobeng.github.io/_posts/2014-09-06-orientation-week-at-waterloo.md

 layout: post
 title: Orientation Week at Waterloo
 permalink: orientation-week-at-waterloo
+description: Moving in and saying goodbye to my parents was quite bittersweet.
+I’m going to miss living with them, but I’m also going to enjoy every single moment.
+keywords: orientation, week, waterloo, move, residence
 ---

 >Today is day 6 of my Waterloo experience!
 Here’s a recap of my journey so far.